Memory Management

 auto array = CCArray::create();

-// CCArray increment node's ref count by 1, and decrements it when the child
+// CCArray increments node's ref count by 1, and decrements it when the node

-// is removed or when the node is freed
+// is removed or when the array is freed

 array->addObject(node);